CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/testbenches/progressive_lineup_testing.md

 - does **not** execute upstream primitives
 - does **not** perform lineup resolution
 - does **not** detect supported/unsupported tests
+- does **not** construct a pipeline

 ### **General Mode Flow**

 1. Load all inputs from `<primitive>_input.yaml`
 2. Wrap each into a TP envelope
 3. Run the primitive
 4. Run the primitive’s rulechecker
 5. Print:
    - primitive defects
    - rulechecker defects
    - PASS (primitive ⊆ rulechecker)
    - FAIL (primitive ∉ rulechecker)
    - No‑test (rulechecker defects empty)
 6. Print summary

 General mode is a **developer harness**, not a pipeline test.